abhriyaroy/RxLowpoly/README.md

 ## Installation

 Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository to your project :

 Add it in your root build.gradle at the end of repositories: